-For the investigation of the atmospheric impact of surface degradation, it was decided to run a relatively simple numerical experiment prescribing a symmetric, twodimensional Tibetan valley with 150 km width, and surrounded by Gaussian hills with 1000 m altitude.
-A sounding taken at Nam Co at 17 July 2012 was used as the initial profile.
+For the investigation of the impact of surface degradation on the atmosphere, it was decided to run a relatively simple numerical experiment prescribing a symmetric, two-dimensional Tibetan valley with 150 km width, and surrounded by Gaussian hills with 1000 m altitude.
+A sounding taken at Nam Co on 17 July 2012 was used as the initial profile.
 The setup is comparable to Gerken et al. (2013, 2014).
 A total of four cases were chosen for this preliminary analysis.
 A dry scenario with initial soil moisture of 0.5× field capacity and a wet scenario with soil moisture at field capacity, as might be the case during the monsoon season, were used.
-For both surface states, simulations were performed with a vegetation cover of 25 % and 75 % corresponding to a degraded and intact soil-mat scenario.
+For both surface states, simulations were performed with a vegetation cover of 25 and 75% corresponding to a degraded and intact soil-mat scenario.

-The study is limited by conceptual restrictions mainly due to the scale problem in the different compartments (Foken et al., 2012b, see Appendix of this paper) and the working conditions in remote and high altitudes.
-Only one more-or-less uniform type of degradation has been investigated within the footprint area of the eddy-covariance measurements (Göckede et al., 2006) up to 50-200 m extension, which is, in the case of this study, an almost non-degraded Kobresia pasture.
-The other types could only be found on much smaller plots, and had no significant influence on the whole footprint area, even when considering the non-linear influence of the different land-cover areas on the fluxes of the larger area (Mölders, 2012).
-However, the investigation of degraded stages could only be done with small-scale measurements like chambers and microlysimeters.
+The study is limited by conceptual restrictions, which are mainly due to the scale problem in the different compartments (Foken et al., 2012b, see Appendix of this paper) and the working conditions in remote and high altitudes.
+Only one more-or-less uniform type of degradation has been investigated within the footprint area of the eddy-covariance measurements (Göckede et al., 2006) of 50-200 m extent, which is, in the case of this study, an almost non-degraded Kobresia pasture.
+The other types could only be found on much smaller plots, and had no significant influence on the whole footprint area, even when the non-linear influence of the different land-cover areas on the fluxes of the larger area is considered (Mölders, 2012).
+However, the investigation of degraded stages could only be done with small-scale measurements, such as those obtained with chambers and microlysimeters.

-Results and discussion
+3 Results and discussion